WordPress Security 2022: The Ultimate Guide to Secure WordPress

 - The web browser like Google Chrome shows an Alert message to the visitors.

 - The Hosting provider may disable your account.

 - Google Search Console send you an alert message

-- The security scanner shows alert message that’s why we suggest you scan your site frequently to remain up-to-date about site security status
+- The security scanner shows an alert message that’s why we suggest you scan your site frequently to remain up-to-date about the site security status

 Fixing Hacked WordPress Website

 After the hacking attack find out if you still have access to the WordPress dashboard.
 If yes then immediately change the password and username.
 Also, change the web hosting account login details.
 Now choose the strongest and powerful password.
 Use Strong Passwords.

 Change WordPress Secret Keys